hiranumn/IntegratedGradients/README.md

 # Integrated Gradients
 Python implementation of integrated gradients [1].
-The algorithm "explains" a prediction of a Keras-based deep learning model by approximating Shapley values and assigning them to the input sample features.
+The algorithm "explains" a prediction of a Keras-based deep learning model by approximating Aumann–Shapley values and assigning them to the input sample features.

 # Usage

+Using Integrated_Gradients is very easy.
+There is no need to modify your model.
+1. Build you own Keras model and train it.
+2. Wrap it with an integrated_gradients instance.
+3. Call explain() with a sample to explain.

-Here is a minimal working example on UCI Iris data
+Here is a minimal working example on UCI Iris data.

 ``` Python
 from IntegratedGradients import *